 What is Beyond Bullet Points?

-It’s a way of presenting yourself and your ideas effectively, using PowerPoint, or any other tool you choose.
+It’s a way of presenting yourself and your ideas effectively, to get the results you want.

 It’s a means for real communications – the kind that cuts through clutter and leads to true understanding.

 But be warned.
-BBP means a change in the way you use PowerPoint.
-And it takes some time and effort.
+BBP means a sea change in the way you normally create slides – and the results you get.

 Ask trial lawyer Mark Lanier.
 He used BBP techniques to present his case against drug maker Merck in a famous legal trial that made international news.